2br-2b/storybot-legal/privacy-policy.md

 3. not access or use the APIs in a manner that is deceptive, unethical, false, misleading, or encourages or promotes illegal activity or infringement or violation of third-party rights; and
 4. not violate any other terms or policies with Discord.

-I will comply with all applicable privacy laws and regulations.

-I access data thru Discord's API.
-I collect this data locally and store it on a local database.
-I will retain this data as long as it is needed and will delete it when it is no longer required or when the relevant user requests it.
 As of now, I do not share this data with third parties.

-I use this data to:
-1. make the bot function;
-2. ensure that the bot works properly for users;
-3. prevent spam;
-4. ensure that my bot is functioning properly; and
-5. serve any other needs that arise as the bot is developed (and these will be added to this list).

-I will not share API Data with any third party, except in the following circumstances, subject to compliance with the Terms and applicable laws and regulations:
+In the future, I will not share API Data with any third party, except in the following circumstances, subject to compliance with the Terms and applicable laws and regulations:
 1. with a Service Provider;
 2. to the extent required under applicable laws or regulations; and
 3. when a user of your Application expressly directs you to share their API Data with the third party (and I will provide Discord proof thereof upon request).